hashgraph/hedera-forking/README.md

 Alternatively, you can add the `--ffi` flag to your execution script.

-This is necessary because our library uses [`surl`](https://github.com/memester-xyz/surl), which relies on `ffi` to make HTTP requests.
+This is necessary because our library relies on [`curl`](https://curl.se/) to make HTTP requests to the Hedera remote network.
+This enables the library to fetch token state in the remote network.
+Given `curl` is an external command, `ffi` needs to be enabled.

 ### Usage

-This repository includes the example Smart Contract referenced in this [issue](https://github.com/hashgraph/hedera-smart-contracts/issues/863).

 To set up and fix your Foundry tests with Hedera forking, follow these steps

 Add Setup Code in Your Test Files

-Import our function wrapper
+Import our wrapper function

-Include the following lines in the setup phase of your tests to deploy the required contract code and enable cheat codes
+of your tests to deploy the required contract code and enable cheat codes

+Include the following lines in the setup phase

 ```solidity
 import {htsSetup} from "hedera-forking/src/htsSetup.sol";
 ```

-and include it in your [test setup](https://book.getfoundry.sh/forge/writing-tests)
+and invoke it in your [test setup](https://book.getfoundry.sh/forge/writing-tests)

 ```solidity
     function setUp() public {